-- 1. To the remaining tube containing 20 μl of affinity matrix with bound ADF1-GST fusion protein or parental GST, add 20 μl of glutathione elution buffer. - 2.
-Incubate the samples at room temperature for 15 minutes with occasional mixing. - 3.
-Sediment the beads by centrifugation in a microcentrifuge at maximum speed for 30 seconds.
+- 1. To the remaining tube containing 20 μ l of affinity matrix with bound ADF1-GST fusion protein or parental GST, add 20 μ l of glutathione elution buffer. - 2.
+Incubate the samples at room temperature for 15 minutes with occasional mixing. - Sediment the beads by centrifugation in a microcentrifuge at maximum speed for 30 seconds.
 Transfer the supernatant solution to a fresh microcentrifuge tube labeled "glutathione eluate".
-Add 20 μl of 2X Laemmli protein sample buffer, vortex the samples and heat at 90-100°C for 5 minutes. - 6.
-Re-suspend the beads in 20 μl of glutathione elution buffer, vortex briefly and sediment the beads using a microcentrifuge. - 7.
+Add 20 μl of 2X Laemmli protein sample buffer, vortex the samples and heat at 90-100°C for 5 minutes. - 4.
+Re-suspend the beads in 20 μl of glutathione elution buffer, vortex briefly and sediment the beads using a microcentrifuge. - 5.
 Transfer the supernatant solution to a fresh tube labeled "glutathione eluate 2".
-Add 20 μ l of 2X Laemmli protein sample buffer, vortex and heat at 90-100°C for 5 minutes. - 8.
-Repeat this wash two more times, each time with 100 μl of PBS.
+Add 20 μl of 2X Laemmli protein sample buffer, vortex and heat at 90-100°C for 5 minutes. - 6.
+Repeat this wash two more times, each time with 100 μ l of PBS.
 Save each of the supernatants in a fresh tube.
 Label the tubes "glutathione eluate 3 and 4".
-Prepare the samples for gel electrophoresis as in 3 above. - 9.
-To the agarose beads remaining in the microfuge tube, add 20 μl of 2X Laemmli protein sample buffer, vortex the sample and heat at 90-100°C for 5 minutes.
-Mark this tube "postelution beads". - 10.
-Load 20 μl of each sample on a 10% SDS-PAGE gel. - 11.
+Prepare the samples for gel electrophoresis as in 3 above. - To the agarose beads remaining in the microfuge tube, add 20 μl of 2X Laemmli protein sample buffer, vortex the sample and heat at 90-100°C for 5 minutes.
+Mark this tube "post-elution beads".

+- 8. Load 20 μl of each sample on a 10% SDS-PAGE gel. - 9.
 Run the gel, Coomassie Blue stain, and destain as before.

-Notes to the Instructor:
+Notes to the Instructor

 - 1. Be sure to stress safety precautions to students as they prepare SDS-PAGE gels.
 Acrylamide is a neurotoxin.
 It may also be a carcinogen and a mutagen.
 The greatest hazard from acrylamide occurs when weighing out the powdered acrylamide.
 Once acrylamide has been polymerized it is far less hazardous.
 However, a polymerized gel may still contain some unpolymerized acrylamide monomer.
 Use caution when working with acrylamide.
 Wear gloves when handling acrylamide.
-If working with the powder, use a face mask. - 2.
+If working with the powder, use a facemask. - 2.
 To minimize the exposure of students to acrylamide: - a.
 The instructor may prepare the gels for the students.
 To store a gel for up to one week, cover with the gel with a paper towel dampened with running buffer, wrap with plastic wrap, and refrigerate.
 If a resolving and stacking gel that differ in pH are to be used, only the resolving gel should be made in advanced and stored. - b.
 Acrylamide can be purchased in liquid solution (as a 30% or 40% solution of acrylamide with bisacrylamide) so one does not have to deal with weighing out the powdered acrylamide.

-30% Acrylamide/Bis Solution, 37.5:1 BioRad (1-800-424-6723) catalogue number 161-0158, 500 ml \$47.00 US.
-The acrylamide/bis solutions may be stored for 1 year at 4°C. One 500 ml bottle of the 30% acrylamide/bis would be enough to make more than 200-12% mini gels. - c.
+30% Acrylamide/Bis Solution, 37.5:1 BioRad (1-800-424-6723) catalog # 161-0158.

+The acrylamide/bis solutions may be stored for 1 year at 4°C. One 500 ml bottle of the 30% acrylamide/bis would be enough to make more than 200-12% mini gels.

+c.
 Precast gels can be purchased.
 Precast gels are stored at 4°C and have a 3 month shelf life.

-Ready Gel, 4-15% gradient gel, for the Mini-Protean II gel box BioRad (1-800-424-6723) catalogue number 161-0902, 10 gels for \$74.00 US. - d.
+Ready Gel, 4-15% gradient gel, for the Mini-Protean II gel box BioRad (1-800-424-6723) catalogue number 161-0902.

+d.
 Agarose has been suggested as an alternative to PAGE gels.
 Certain agaroses have been used successfully to separate proteins.
 The use of agarose rather than acrylamide can have certain advantages.
 First of all, because agarose is non-toxic, it can be used in high school or undergraduate laboratory settings more easily than can acrylamide.
 Secondly, the removal of an isolated protein from agarose is a simple procedure.